DPubS: History

-Cornell University Library's involvement in digital publishing dates back to the 1980s.
+Cornell University Library has been involved in digital publishing dates since the 1980s.
 In partnership with the Xerox Corporation and the Commission on Preservation and Access, Cornell developed an early digital imaging project to preserve books in a fragile condition.
 Initially focused upon republishing mathematics titles, this effort expanded to include projects in agricultural history, home economics and American studies.

 The Serials crisis in the 1980s and 1990s likely encouraged Cornell University Library and other academic libraries and institutions to investigate such possibilities.
 In the 1980s libraries noticed that their journal subscription prices were increasing alarmingly.
-By the early 1990s, many solutions were being explored, with cancellations being significant among them; in one dramatic case, LSU cancelled $650,000 in subscriptions in 1992-93.
+By the early 1990s, many solutions were being explored, with cancellations being significant among them; in one case, LSU cancelled $650,000 in subscriptions in 1992-93.
 Other alternatives emerged, however, involving the use of new technologies – such as those that enabled Cornell's digital imaging project – and the increasing availability of the Internet.

 One such method of increasing access, Project MUSE, was initiated by Johns Hopkins University Press.
 Initially, Project Muse was intended to allow electronic access to titles published by Johns Hopkins University Press, but it has expanded to include the “full text of more than 300 journals from 60 different publishing groups worldwide."
 Another such project, developed by Cornell University Library and influenced by Project Muse, is Project Euclid, an electronic gathering of mathematics and statistics journals.
 As of 2005 it was delivering “40 journals to libraries and individuals under subscription, hosting, or open access delivery plans."
 Project Euclid was developed out of the code used to create NCSTRL, “a distributed network of Computer Science technical reports” in Cornell's Computer Science department.
 It offers an opportunity for “low-cost independent and society journals” to take advantage of the benefits of inclusion in an online database “without sacrificing their intellectual or economic independence or commitment to low subscription prices."
 Several pricing options are available: Euclid Prime (EP), Euclid Select (ES), Euclid Direct (ED), and Open Access (OA).